SaimiAh/SaimiAh/README.md

 <br/>

-I am also an open-source enthusiast and maintainer.
+I am also an open source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happen through open-source.

 <div align="center">
   <img width="60%" src="https://user-images.githubusercontent.com/74038190/212748842-9fcbad5b-6173-4175-8a61-521f3dbb7514.gif" />